The Future of Liberty

 Mitch Daniels (36:22):

 George, thank you so much for spending this time with us.
-I have made it a practice to end each of these a little inquisitions with the same question to which your most recent comments that lead us very directly in the year 2050.
-Do you expect that the United States will be more or less free than today?
+I have made it a practice to end each of these little inquisitions with the same question, to which your most recent comments lead us very directly.
+In the year 2050, do you expect that the United States will be more or less free than today?

 George F. Will (36:47):

-I think it will be more free because we're flirting with all kinds of departures from freedom.
-As I understand it, free trade government permeating culture in unhealthy ways and one of the reasons they're unhealthy is they don't work.
+I think it will be more free, because we’re flirting with all kinds of departures from freedom, as I understand it: free trade, government permeating culture in unhealthy ways, and one of the reasons those are unhealthy is that they don’t work.

-We've seen this before.
-This is the same damn thing over and over again and I think we often learn by running into walls and stubbing our toes and hitting our fingers with the hammers and it's painful, but we learn.
-We're more careful with the hammers, so my feeling is we're about to go into a kind of seminar on mistakes, avoidable mistakes, but we're going to get tired of the crony capitalism.
-What's going to be the result of these tariffs where the Commerce department becomes an auction always in session doing special favors for people.
-The reason we're conservatives is it works, freedom works.
-The fecundity of freedom again has been proven over and over again and periodically we have to depart, hit our thumbs with the hammer and then correct course, but the recuperative powers of our country are astonishing.
-I have lived, and I'm 84 years old, born in 1941 in the early 1950s, one of the most heroic stories in the history of the human race began, but didn't begin then, but took special life in the civil rights movement.
-People got set, had to dismantle tyranny, let's call it that.
-Jim Crow was a tyranny, a majority popular tyranny in the South and they did it astonishing the changes in this country.
-I mean to think that in 1954 people had to sit in the back of the bus trying to explain that to someone, now.
-The change of the American mind, the plasticity in the best sense, the fact that we take new shapes from new evidence, unbelievable and inspiring.
+We’ve seen this before.
+This is the same damn thing over and over again, and I think we often learn by running into walls and stubbing our toes and hitting our fingers with the hammers.
+And it’s painful, but we learn.
+We’re more careful with the hammers.
+So my feeling is we’re about to go into a kind of seminar on mistakes, avoidable mistakes, but we’re going to get tired of the crony capitalism.
+What’s going to be the result of these tariffs, where the Commerce Department becomes an auction always in session doing special favors for people?
+The reason we’re conservatives is that it works.
+Freedom works.
+The fecundity of freedom, again, has been proven over and over again, and periodically we have to depart, hit our thumbs with the hammer, and then correct course.
+But the recuperative powers of our country are astonishing.
+I have lived and I’m 84 years old, born in 1941, in the early 1950s one of the most heroic stories in the history of the human race began, or rather, it didn’t begin then, but took special life in the civil rights movement.
+People set out to dismantle tyranny, let’s call it that.
+Jim Crow was a tyranny, a majority popular tyranny in the South, and they did it.
+Astonishing, the changes in this country.
+I mean, to think that in 1954 people had to sit in the back of the bus, try to explain that to someone now.
+The change of the American mind, the plasticity in the best sense, the fact that we take new shapes from new evidence is unbelievable and inspiring.

 Mitch Daniels (39:08):

-George Will for 50 years you've been not one of, in my judgment, the most important voice in our country for these principles we've been discussing.
-I know on at least one occasion I tried to pay, I can't pay a high enough compliment to our guests, but I did say he has so frequently changed my mind and thank goodness you're still working and changing minds I know on a regular basis.
-Thank you for your service to our republic and to the principles that the Liberty Fund and I know this audience cherish as you do.
+George Will, for 50 years you’ve been, not one of, in my judgment, the most important voice in our country for these principles we’ve been discussing.
+I know on at least one occasion I’ve tried to pay, I can’t pay a high enough compliment to our guest, but I did say, “He has so frequently changed my mind,” and thank goodness you’re still working and changing minds, I know, on a regular basis.
+Thank you for your service to our republic and to the principles that the Liberty Fund, and I know this audience, cherish as you do.
 Thank you for being with us.
 Thank you all for joining us.

 Outro (39:54):